The 245 L cart should have sufficient capacity for most customers, as it is equivalent to 3.2 bags of garbage.

 Yes, new items that can now be placed in curbside recycling carts include pizza boxes, empty aerosol cans, and paper pet food bags.
 The City will work with Recycle BC to identify additional items that may be acceptable for curbside collection in the future.
 Residents are encouraged to search the Waste Wise Kamloops app to find out if specific items are accepted in curbside recycling.

-New for June 1, 2018, RecycleBC is piloting a program for other flexible plastic packaging products.
+RecycleBC also now has a program for other flexible plastic packaging products.
 This includes zipper-lock and stand up pouches (eg: frozen fruit or vegetable pouches), crinkly wrappers (eg: chip bags, granola bar wrappers), plastic netting (eg: used for fruit) and flexible packaging (eg: bubble wrap).
 These items can be separated and taken to either General Grant's locations for recycling.

 The two General Grants Recycling Centres (611 Fortune Drive and 963 Camosun Crescent) and the Lorne Street Bottle Depot (270 Halston Avenue) have been designated depots for Recycle BC since 2014.
 These depots collect many other items covered under various EPR programs, such as beverage containers, electronics, and paints.
 Through the Recycle BC program, residents can also recycle foam packaging (StyrofoamTM, expanded polystyrene) which includes clean foam food containers and trays (meat trays, egg cartons, cups, etc.) and foam cushion packaging (from electronics, small appliances, etc.).

-New for June 1, 2018, RecycleBC is piloting a program for other flexible plastic packaging products.
+RecycleBC also has a program for other flexible plastic packaging products.
 This includes zipper-lock and stand up pouches, crinkly wrappers (eg: chip bags, granola bar wrappers), plastic netting (eg: used for fruit) and flexible packaging (eg: bubble wrap).
 These items can be separated and taken to either General Grant's locations for recycling.

 Residents can also drop off any items accepted in the curbside recycling program, but the material must be sorted into the appropriate bins at each depot.